Akash1211222/Alliance_JavaScript_basic/Sec_A/01_basic/README.txt

 Q. Create a function using "function" keywrd that takes a string as an arguments and return the number of vowels in the string

+For Each Loops

+arr.forEach(callBack Function)

+callBack Function : it is a function to execute for each element in the array

+arr.forEach(()=>{
+     ../ Your callBack task
+})

+Q. for a given array of a number print sq of each value using forEach loop

+Q given a marks of a students.
+Filter out of marks of stuent that scored 90+,

+q Take a number n as input from the user.
+Create an array of number from 1 to n. use the reduce method to calculate sum ofall number in the array. use the reduce method to calculate product of all number in the array.